12 Cute Mixed Breed Dogs You Need to Know About

 The Border Collie / Australian Shepherd Mix is another unique-looking, smart, and loyal hybrid.
 They resemble the Collie more, although their mixed genes can make a fantastic mixture of coat and eye colours, which makes them even more interesting.
 Border Aussies are also susceptible to heterochromia, so you never actually know what you’re going to get with this fantastic cross-breeding.
 Nevertheless, these dogs are definitely showstoppers.

 Pomsky – Pomeranian and Husky

 Have you ever wanted a flat-friendly Husky?
 This adorable cross-breed is just the thing!
-Pomskys usually get the piercing blue eyes, the pointy ears, and thick fur of a Husky, but everything just packed in Pomeranian size.
-Both breeds are quite self-sufficient and wild however, so a Pomsky is no less of a handful!
+Pomskys usually get the piercing blue eyes, the pointy ears, and the thick fur of a Husky, but everything is just packed in Pomeranian size.
+Both breeds are quite self-sufficient and wild, however, so a Pomsky is no less of a handful!

 Schnoodle – Schnauzer and Poodle

 Another Poodle mixture deserves a place on this list since it’s just an overload of cuteness.
-While it basically looks like a slightly smaller poodle, this embodiment of loveliness can inherit the friendly-looking face expression and a posture of a Schnauzer.
-Schnoodles are very approachable and playful, which only adds to their natural cuteness.
+While it looks like a slightly smaller poodle, this embodiment of loveliness can inherit the friendly-looking facial expression and posture of a Schnauzer.
+Schnoodles are approachable and playful, adding to their natural cuteness.

 Morkie – Maltese and Yorkie

 Morkies look more like the Yorkie breed but get the soft white fur and small fluffy face of a Maltese.
 But don’t be fooled by their charm as Morkies get really hyperactive and naughty when kept indoors for too long.

 Toy-like body, a worried look, droopy ears, and a cute underbite- who wouldn’t love this Chihuahua – Pug hybrid!
 Be careful about their temperament, though, since these two breeds are quite different in character.